Authoritarian personality: Perceived threat

 Marc Hetherington and Jonathan Weiler argue in Authoritarianism and Polarization in American Politics that perceived threat is a crucial variable in activating an authoritarian disposition, independent of objective threat level.
 They suggest that this helps to explain higher rates of authoritarianism after social and economic crises, especially in developing countries where such crises tend to be more frequent and more severe, as well as after security crises like September 11th.
 The authors believe that some people who tend to be more pessimistic and experience higher levels of stress and must rely more on instinct than cognition for decision-making, as opposed to those who under normal circumstances are more optimistic and at-ease, will also respond in a more authoritarian way when feeling threatened.

 Links to gender inequality

 According to a study by Brandt and Henry, there is a direct correlation between the rates of gender inequality and the levels of authoritarian ideas in the male and female populations.
 It was found that in countries with less gender equality where individualism was encouraged and men occupied the dominant societal roles, women were more likely to support traits such as obedience which would allow them to survive in an authoritarian environment and less likely to encourage ideas such as independence and imagination.
 In countries with higher levels of gender equality, men held less authoritarian views.
 It is theorized that this occurs due to the stigma attached to individuals who question the cultural norms set by the dominant individuals and establishments in an authoritarian society as a way to prevent the psychological stress caused by the active ostracizing of the stigmatized individuals.
+Involuntary celibacy was associated with criticism of liberalism.

+Connection to prejudice

+The concept of the authoritarian personality is closely related to prejudice.
+Social psychology research has established that people who exhibit high authoritarian personality traits will demonstrate negative group attitudes toward people from outside their own group.

+People who display this behavior will treat social distinctions as dangerous threats, which leads them to create two distinct groups named "us" and "them".

+The connection between authoritarianism and support for exclusionary social systems with established social classes helps to explain this issue.
+Research studies which assess right-wing authoritarianism (RWA) have established a consistent positive relationship between authoritarian beliefs and different types of discriminatory behavior.